ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 - `storage` - logging, data storage e.g. B. relational databases, ...
 - `utility` - supporting adapters such as B. Backup
 - `vehicle` - cars
-- `visualization` - visualization adapter, like vis etc.
+- `visualization` - visualization adapter, such as vis etc.
 - `visualization-icons` - icons for visualizations
 - `visualization-widgets` - iobroker.vis widgets
 - `weather` - weather information, air quality, environmental information

 ## Adapter connection type
-- `guess` - The status of the device cannot be determined. ioBroker takes status based on last ioBroker command.
-- `cloud polling` - The integration of this device takes place via the cloud and requires an active internet connection.
-Querying the status means that an update may be noticed later.
+Define `connectionType` in `common` part of `io-package.json` as:

+- `local` - Provides direct communication with the device or hub.
-- `cloud push` - The integration of this device takes place via the cloud and requires an active internet connection. ioBroker will be notified when a new status is available.
+- `cloud` - The integration of this device takes place via the cloud and requires an active internet connection

+Define `dataSource` in `common` as:

-- `local polling` - Provides direct communication with the device.
-Querying the status means that an update may be noticed later.
+- `poll` - Polling the status means that an update may be noticed later.
-- `local push` - Provides direct communication with the device. ioBroker will be notified when a new status is available.
+- `push` - ioBroker will be notified as soon as a new status is available.
+- `assumption` - The status of the device cannot be determined. ioBroker takes status based on last ioBroker command.